-A “vulnerable adult” includes any individual 18 or older who cannot protect themselves from abuse, neglect, or exploitation due to physical or mental impairment.
-Abuse can occur in many settings—including nursing homes, assisted living facilities, and private residences.
+A “vulnerable adult” is someone who cannot protect themselves from abuse, neglect, or exploitation due to physical or mental impairment.
+Abuse can occur anywhere—including nursing homes, assisted living facilities, and private residences.

 Examples of elder abuse include: